Gig economy

 Losing your job

 The usual benefit that people think of if they are unemployed is ‘New style’ Jobseekers Allowance.
-This is a contributory benefit (and so entitlement is based on whether you have paid enough National Insurance Contributions), but it is not available to formerly self-employed people who are now unemployed.
+This is a contributory benefit (and so entitlement is based on whether you have paid enough National Insurance contributions), but it is not available to formerly self-employed people who are now unemployed.

 For information on claiming benefits if you are behind with your taxes, see our page on Gig work- what to do if you are behind on your taxes.